shplok/Albion-Online-Gold-Trade-Bot/README.md

         For Example:
             if you had a monitor with the resolution 3840x2160, the factor change for the x and y would be as follows:

-            3840/1980 = 2, 2160/1080 = 2 so instead of 1, MONITOR_RESOLUTION x and y would both be 2.
+            X: 3840/1980 = 2,
+            Y: 2160/1080 = 2
+            so instead of 1, MONITOR_RESOLUTION_FACTOR x and y would both be 2.
+    • If you are running into issues setting up the resolution of the monitor, please consult [resolutions.md](resolutions.md)
-    • To stop the code, press and hold the q, key until the script notifies you that it has stopped running.
+    • To stop the code, press and hold the 'q' key until the script notifies you that it has stopped running. (or ctrl-c/ctrl-z)